Research and Publication Ethics

-All of the research results shall be accurately reported with a thorough and reasonable explanation.
-An honest and transparent evaluation must be conducted to examine if research methods and researcher’s opinions are adequately presented in the findings or results of the study.
+All research results should be accurately reported with a thorough and reasonable explanation.
+An honest and transparent evaluation must be conducted to examine whether research methods and researcher opinions are adequately presented in the findings or results of the study.

 Retention of copyright

-In principle, the copyright is given to the authors who made significant contributions in the research.
-However, the Society, the publisher of the Journal and publications of symposiums, has the right of using the copyright in case the findings are used for the purpose of public interest such as education, and others.
+In principle, copyright is granted to authors who have made significant contributions to the research.
+However, the KoSFoP, the publisher of the journal and publications of symposiums, has the right to use copyright materials in case the findings are useful for public interest, such as education.

-Once accepted, the manuscripts are not allowed to be reproduced in part or whole material without the permission from the Journal secretary.
-The articles are not allowed to be reproduced for commercial purpose without the permission from the journal society.
-Manuscript dealing with any experimental work on human or animal materials should meet the relevant regulations or requirements imposed by institutional or governmental authorities, and this should be clearly stated in the manuscript.
-Any unusual hazards inherent in the chemicals, equipment, and procedures used in an investigation should be clearly identified in the manuscript reporting the work.
+Once accepted, the manuscripts are not allowed to be reproduced in part or whole without permission from the journal’s editorial team.
+Articles are not allowed to be reproduced for commercial purposes without the permission of the journal publisher.
+Manuscripts involving experimental work on humans or animals should meet the relevant regulations or requirements imposed by institutional or governmental authorities, and this should be clearly stated in the manuscript.
+Any unusual hazards inherent in the chemicals, equipment, and procedures used in the investigation should be clearly identified in the manuscript reporting the work.
 For policies related to the research and publication ethics not stated in these instructions, the KoSFoP will assist with the detection of "Plagiarism" by using CrossCheck or help to undertake further necessary actions for checking similarities.

-The corresponding author or senior author shall take responsibility for accuracy of data, the list of all authors, approval for final draft of all authors, all of the exchanges and responses to questions, and others by representing co-researchers.
-In addition, the corresponding author must be fully aware of that mistakes and omissions made by himself/herself and co-researchers have a great influences in their careers.
+The corresponding author or the senior author shall take primary responsibility for the accuracy of data, the list of all authors, author approval of the final manuscript, and all the exchanges and responses to questions by representing their co-researchers.
+In addition, corresponding authors must be fully aware that mistakes and omissions made by them and their co-researchers will have a great influence on their careers.

 The author may use parts of other researchers’ studies in their research paper by citing the original text or its translated version.
 The author shall take all possible measures to ensure the accuracy of all stated sources and list of references.
-Cited references must only include those references that are directly related to the contents of research paper.
-The author shall not deliberately include irrelevant references for the purpose of intentionally increasing citation index of articles or journals and the probability of publication of the manuscript.
-The author shall not be biased by including only those references that are favorable to the data or theories of his/her articles.
-The author has ethical responsibility to cite references contradicting against his/her point of view.
+Cited references must only include those references that are directly related to the contents of the research paper.
+The author shall not deliberately include irrelevant references to intentionally increase the citation index of articles or journals and the probability of publication of the manuscript.
+The author shall not be biased by including only those references that are favorable to the data or theories of their articles.
+The author has ethical responsibility to cite references contradicting their point of view.

-The Publishing Committee shall be responsible for all the decisions made on accepting submitted paper for publication in the journal of the Society and must secure sincerity in the review process, and manage and supervise the members of the Publishing Committee.
-The Publishing Committee shall respect the author as an independent scholar and fairly carry out the evaluation in accordance with submission regulations and the quality regardless of affiliated institute of the paper contributor.
-In cases where there is a request, the review process must be precisely publicized.
-The Publishing Committee must be equipped with sufficient knowledge in the respective field of submitted paper and shall request the review to the committee members possessing objective and fair evaluating ability.
-The Publishing Committee shall not disclose any confidential information such as the contents of the manuscript and personal information of the author to any third party including other reviewer until decision on acceptance for publication is made.
+The editorial board shall be responsible for all the decisions made on accepting papers submitted for publication in the FSP and must secure sincerity in the review and publishing processes.
+The board shall respect the author as an independent scholar and evaluate fairly in accordance with submission guidelines.
+The board shall not disclose any confidential information, such as the contents of the manuscript and personal information of the author to any third party, including other reviewers, until the decision on acceptance for publication has been made.

 Procedures and contents of disciplinary sanctions

-In case where any disciplinary sanctions need to be taken, the chairman of the Committee shall convene the meeting and conclusively determine if disciplinary sanctions will be imposed or not and the forms of sanctions.
+In cases where disciplinary sanctions need to be applied, the chairperson of the ethics committee shall convene the meeting and conclusively determine whether disciplinary sanctions should be imposed and the forms of sanctions.
 Once the sanction is finalized, the member may be suspended his/her membership.
-Once the sanction is finalized, the member may be suspended or deprived from research paper submission and member’s qualification and such measures may be informed or publicized to the subject or his/her affiliated institution and journals.
+Once the sanction is finalized, the member may be suspended or deprived from research paper submission and member’s qualification and such measures may be informed or publicized to the subject or his/her affiliated institution and journals